Nick Wass / AP

 A Colin Miller slap shot similarly missed the net by mere inches with five minutes remaining, seconds after a Max Pacioretty goal was overturned on a challenge because of an offside infraction.

 One of the defining moments of last year’s Stanley Cup Final was then-Golden Knight James Neal chiming a wide-open look off the pipe early in Game 4 in Washington.
-That was the last time Vegas played in Capital One Arena before Thursday in their only scheduled trip at the Capitals this year.
+That was the last time Vegas played in Capital One Arena before Thursday in their only scheduled trip at Washington this year.

 Missing so many opportunities in the same fashion could be enough to drive a player mad, but Fleury cautioned against it.
 As someone who’s intimately familiar with the fickleness of the posts, he sees anger toward them as unnecessary.